USS Kitkun Bay: Battle off Samar

 As the kamikaze passed over the island of Kitkun Bay and exploded, it showered fragments of itself across the flight deck, including this section of its tail.

-At 10:51, five kamikaze Zeroes were spotted approaching "Taffy 3" from the northwest.
-These planes were part of Yukio Seki's "Shikishima" squadron, which were conducting the first official kamikaze attacks of the war.
-The carriers and their escorts were caught out of position, and by the time concentrated anti-aircraft fire could be brought to bear, the kamikazes were nearly on-top of the formation.
+At 10:51, five kamikaze Zeroes were spotted approaching Taffy 3 from the northwest.
+These planes were part of Yukio Seki's Shikishima squadron, which was conducting the first official kamikaze attacks of the war.
+The carriers and their escorts were caught out of position, and by the time concentrated AAC fire could be brought to bear, the kamikaze planes were nearly on top of the formation.
 The first kamikaze to strike set its sights on Kitkun Bay, diving from her port side.
 As it approached the carrier, the kamikaze changed the angle of its dive, aiming directly for Kitkun Bays island, but at the last second, perhaps due to the incapacitation of the pilot, it streaked just over the island.
 It careened into the port walkway netting, tore through the port catwalk, bringing 15 ft of it along, which detonated its 550 lb bomb on board, before plunging into the ocean some 25 yds from her port side.
 The bomb showered fragments throughout the flight deck, puncturing more than 100 holes, and breached the gasoline lines, forming a puddle within a gun sponson, which was washed overboard.
-One crewman onboard was killed, four were seriously wounded, twelve were slightly wounded, and two TBM-1C Avengers were rendered inoperational from the attack.
-Elsewhere, the kamikazes had better luck, inflicting severe damage upon Kalinin Bay and sinking St. Lo.
+One crewman onboard was killed, four were seriously wounded, 12 were slightly wounded, and two TBM-1C Avengers were rendered inoperable from the attack.
+Elsewhere, the kamikaze planes had better luck, inflicting severe damage upon Kalinin Bay and sinking St. Lo.